SunnySuite/Sunny.jl/docs/src/index.md

 # Welcome

-Sunny supports the simulation of magnetic materials phenomena in and out of equilibrium.
-It facilitates the development of theoretical models that can be quantitatively compared to experimental data, e.g., neutron or X-ray scattering.
+Sunny is a package for simulating magnetic materials in and out of equilibrium.
+It facilitates the development of theoretical models that can be quantitatively compared to experimental data such as scattering intensities.

-[_**Feature highlights**_](@ref "Why Choose Sunny?") include symmetry-guided modeling, interactive visualization, and careful treatment of quantum spin degrees of freedom.
+[_**Feature highlights**_](@ref "Why Choose Sunny?") include symmetry-guided modeling, interactive visualization, and careful treatment of quantum spin effects.

 [_**Browse the tutorials**_](@ref "1.
 Spin wave simulations of CoRh₂O₄") to get started.
 See also [SpinW ports](@ref "SW01 - FM Heisenberg chain") for traditional spin wave theory.

-[_**Library Reference**_](@ref "Library Reference") lists all functions and their doc-strings.
+[_**Library Reference**_](@ref "Library Reference") lists all public functions.

 If you find Sunny useful, please cite the main [JOSS paper](https://doi.org/10.21105/joss.08138) and any relevant [methodology